 Learn: List of Irregular Verbs

-Like this one, there are hundreds of irregular verbs in English, but here in this blog post, we will explore 50 examples of irregular verbs with their two forms (past and past participle)
+Like this one, there are hundreds of irregular verbs in English, but here in this blog post, we will explore 50 irregular verbs with their two forms (past and past participle)

 Present | Past | Past Participle |